|

 sberg,

 1979).
-It was developed by taking items from
+It was developed by taking items

 in both young and older patients.
-Specific instructions
+Specific

-are given regarding the ratings and there is
+instructions are given regarding the ratings

-in people with physical illness.
-Cut-off scores
+of depression in people with physical illness.
+Cut-off

 have been suggested by Snaith et al (1986):